zijianchen98/OBI-Bench/README.md

 <h1>OBI-Bench: Can LMMs Aid in Study of Ancient Script on Oracle Bones? 🔍</h1>

-_The first attempt to apply large multimodal models in paleography and archaeology._
+_The first attempt to apply large multimodal models in paleography and archaeology_

 <div>
     <a href="https://scholar.google.com.hk/citations?hl=zh-CN&user=NSR4UkMAAAAJ" target="_blank">Zijian Chen</a><sup>1</sup>,